fbcosentino/opensimpit/arduino_sketch/RADIO.md

 ![](doc/radio_dig.png)

 This option uses two 8 digits 7-segment LED displays, driven by MAX7219 or similar, to closely simulate the look and feel of several traditional aircraft radio modules.
-The first two leftmost digits of each display are used to indicate function (with a small "ci" and "cii" for COM1 and COM2, and "ni" and "nii" for NAV1 and NAV2).
+The first two leftmost digits of each display are used to indicate function (with a small `ci` and `cii` for COM1 and COM2, and `ni` and `nii` for NAV1 and NAV2).

 Not all display boards on the market support "daisy chaining", so for best compatibility the wiring has `Vcc`, `GND`, `DIN` and `CLK` all in parallel, and dedicated `CS` lines per display.